About Us

 PRINCIPALS

 ARTHUR HICKOK is a corporate attorney with over 20 years experience in finance and non-profit law.
 Prior to joining GHS, he was a partner at Sidley Austin LLP, a leading global law firm.
 At Sidley, Art represented clients in a variety of financing transactions and advised on commercial and compliance issues.
-Prior to joining Sidley Austin in 1995, Art served as a Law Clerk for Judge Frank Easterbrook, US Court of Appeals for the Seventh Circuit.
+Before joining Sidley Austin in 1995, Art served as a Law Clerk for Judge Frank Easterbrook, US Court of Appeals for the Seventh Circuit.
 He earned his J.D. from University of Chicago Law School and his Bachelor’s degree from Princeton University.
 He is admitted to the Bar in New York.
 Art enjoys rock climbing, hiking, and reading.
 He can be reached at ahickok@ghspm.com.

 ASSOCIATE DIRECTOR